 We are available to you for your comments, requests or assistance.
 Please use the resources below to reach us.
-If you need immediate assistance and your question is time sensitive, please refer to the phone numbers below.
+If you need immediate assistance and your question is time sensitive, please refer to the Contact Form below.
 We look forward to serving you in any way we can here at Writing for the Soul Workshop™.

 During the seven years it took to develop our program, we’ve operated using absolute transparency.
 As a not quite out of our infancy stages, we’ve learned that the outdated mantra “the customer is always right” has been challenged in recent years — and with good reason.

 Unfair customers scream at airline, hospitality, and event personnel routinely.
 Customers will react to issues with strong emotion, or even create a problem to then demand compensation for it.
 Adults in both the corporate and entrepreneurial world have run-ins with mistreatment, harassment, and intimidation every day.
 In a challenging economy, emotions during all kinds of business transactions can run high.
 Some customers cannot afford what they desperately want, or get to where they desperately need to be, quickly enough.
 And because they are dealing with a “business” they see it as an “entity” –not the reality that a business IS people, and those people and the brand that supports them can be hurt by bullying.
 Bullying a business today can also include passive aggressive postings from competitors on blogs or walls, negative comments on review sites or from customers who perform social bullying when they don’t get what they want and start tweeting to complain instead of calling customer service to fix the problem privately.